-Header bidding technology is the gold standard of the programmatic ecosystem.
+Header bidding is an advanced programmatic advertising technique used in digital advertising.
 Many publishers seek to leverage header bidding themselves thanks to its ability to offer ad inventory to multiple demand partners simultaneously and increase yield.

 This article explains what header bidding is and goes in-depth about the ins and outs of this technology.